When planning your Hawaiian islands vacation, there are so many amazing attractions, it’s hard to choose what to do in Hawaii!

 With steep emerald cliffs, lush valleys and remote cascading waterfalls, the Na Pali Coast is one of Hawaii’s most beautiful regions.
 No visit to Kauai is complete without a visit to this magical coastline!

-Boat tours up the majestic Na Pali coastline are the best way to experience this natural wonder.
+Boat tours along the majestic Na Pali coastline are the best way to experience this natural wonder.

 53) Hike the Kalalau Trail

-If you’re up for it physically and mentally, put yourself to the test with this intense 22-mile roundtrip trail.
+If you’re up for it physically and mentally, put yourself to the test and tackle the whole (and intense!)
+22-mile roundtrip trail.

 54) Go stand-up paddle boarding